Business to Government (B2G) Marketing Strategy Consulting from Indispensable Marketing

 Business to Government Marketing Strategy Overview

-Discover and Understand Your Customers
+Discover and Understand Your Decision-Makers

 - What do they think value is?

 b) Influencers – These are program managers and high level decision makers who generate the requirement for a product or service.
+They are responsible for the success of the programs and while they do not have the legal authority to buy, they can influence who the Contracting Officer consider

 c) End Users – This group is very influential in getting the most qualified contractor involved in a bid or onto a relevant contract.
+And again, they don’t have the legal authority to buy but they can influence who the Contracting Officer will choose or they can recommend to the Contracting Officer specific companies or people if they have confidence that they will deliver.

 Guide the Government Buyer’s Journey